robmhoward/ExcelJsDocumentation/resources/chartTitleFormat.md

 None.

 ## Relationships
-The Chart Title Format resource has the following relationships defined:
+The Chart Title Format has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|